 We convene the ‘What If?’ partners network of local groups, organisations and businesses working together to make a difference.
 Join us if your organisation shares our broad aim of working for thriving people in a flourishing place.
 With financial support from Dunbar and East Linton Area Partnership, Investing in Communities Fund, and the Community Recovery Fund.
 Convened by Sustaining Dunbar.

-There are over 1,500 Repair Cafés worldwide.
-We are supporting the East Linton Melting Pot to set one up in East Linton.
-It will also have regular skills workshops and a DIY library.
+East Linton Tool Library, including skills workshops in bicycle, textile and furniture repair and more, across East Lothian.
 With financial support from the Climate Challenge Fund.
 A collaboration between Climate Action East Linton and Sustaining Dunbar.

 2017 – 2020: Coworking Dunbar